 Stratocumulus clouds usually form from a layer of stratus cloud breaking up.
 They are indicators of a change in the weather and are usually present near a warm, cold or occluded front.

 Stratocumulus clouds can be present in all types of weather conditions, from dry settled weather to more rainy conditions, but they themselves are often not the culprit.
 Stratocumulus clouds are often mistaken for rain clouds when in reality, it is quite rare to get anything more than the lightest drizzle from them, if anything at all.

 Stratocumulus clouds are grouped into four different 'species':

 - Stratocumulus castellanus - These are thicker, more drizzly stratocumulus clouds.
-Turreted tops form when convection initiates through the stable layer allowing stratocumulus to grow upwards, potentially leading to the formation of cumulus congestus or even cumulonimbus.
+Turreted tops form when convection initiates through the stable layer, allowing stratocumulus to grow upwards and potentially leading to the formation of cumulus congestus or even cumulonimbus.

 - Stratocumulus lenticularis - The rarest variety of stratocumulus, lenticularis is often spotted in hilly locations.
 Very different in appearance to the more spectacular altocumulus lenticularis, they form when hills produce atmospheric waves, which contribute to their lens-like shape.